Krishna070104/python-learning/README.md

 # python-learning
-for learning python basic
+this repository  is for learning python basic and make basic projects of python
-author by krishna Sharma